ricktu288/ray-optics/README.md

 npm install --no-optional
 npm run start
 ```
 After that, the simulator web app should be running at `http://localhost:8080/simulator/`.
+Note however that some links and the "import module" window will not work because the other part of the project is not built.

-If you want to build the entire project, including the gallery, documentation, and the node module version of the simulator, you can run the following command:
+If you want to build the entire project, including the home pages, gallery, modules, documentation, and the node version of the simulator, you can run the following command:
 ```bash
 npm install
 npm run build